eli-cynerio/aws-athena-mcp/README.md

 ## Overview

-A Model Context Protocol (MCP) server implementation that provides integration with AWS resources through boto3.
-This server enables AI models to execute AWS queries through a standardized interface.
+A Model Context Protocol (MCP) server implementation that provides running generated python code to query any AWS resources through boto3.

+**At your own risk**:
+I didn't limit the operations to ReadyOnly, so that cautious Ops people can be helped using this tool doing management operations.
+Your AWS user role will dictate the permissions for what you can do.

 <img width="1619" alt="image" src="https://github.com/user-attachments/assets/2fe266ca-e641-4ab6-8407-630d221f1402" />